Nana Akomea

 Nana Akomea (born 5 August 1961) is a Ghanaian politician who has served as the Member of Parliament for Okaikwei South from 1997 to 2013, representing the New Patriotic Party.

 Early life and education

 Akomea was born on 5 August 1961.
 He hails from Nsutam in the Fanteakwa District in the Eastern region of Ghana.
+He completed his secondary education at the Ghana Secondary Technical School(Takoradi).
 In 1991, Akomea obtained a Post Graduate Degree in Communication Studies from the University of Ghana.

 Career

 Akomea is a Journalist and Advertiser and communication expert.
 He worked at Focal Point Advertising Company before he became an MP.

 Politics

 Akomea was the Director of Communications for the New Patriotic Party.
 He held this position since 31 January 2011 after the resignation of Kwaku Kwarteng, the previous director.
 In the political space, he has been the minister of information (2003-2005), and the Minister for Manpower Development and Employment (2007-2009).

 In 2017, he was appointed by the then President, Nana Akufo-Addo to head the State Transport Corporation (STC).

-On February 11 2025, he resigned as the managing director of STC following President John Mahama second term in office.
+On February 11, 2025, he resigned as the managing director of STC following President John Mahama second term in office.